 ZERO TO THREE regularly monitors liquidity required to meet its annual operating needs and other contractual commitments, while also striving to preserve the principal and return on the investment of its funds.
-ZERO TO THREE's financial assets available within one year of the statement of financial position date for general expenditures at September 30, 2023, were as follows:
+ZERO TO THREE's financial assets available within one year of the statement of financial position date for general expenditures at September 30, 2024, were as follows:

-Cash and cash equivalents Federal and state government grants and contracts receivable Other grants, contributions and contracts receivable Accounts receivable Investments \$ 58,257,308 5,858,144 9,043,308 522,398 20,944,927 Less: 94,626,085 Amounts unavailable for general expenditures within one year due to donor's purpose or time restriction (53,944,145) Amounts unavailable to management without Board approval (5,995,799) Investments for deferred compensation plan (438,734) \$ 34,247,407
+Cash and cash equivalents Federal and state government grants and contracts receivable Other grants, contributions and contracts receivable Accounts receivable Investments \$ 47,641,571 7,435,566 6,359,749 669,142 28,644,724 90,750,752 Less: Amounts unavailable for general expenditures within one year due to donor's purpose or time restriction (37,077,985) Amounts unavailable to management without Board approval (7,169,797) Investments for deferred compensation plan (661,227) \$ 45,841,743

 ZERO TO THREE has various sources of liquidity at its disposal, including cash and cash equivalents and investments, which are available for general expenditures, liabilities and other obligations as they come due.
 Management is focused on sustaining the financial liquidity of ZERO TO THREE throughout the year.
 This is done through monitoring and reviewing ZERO TO THREE's cash flow needs on a weekly basis.
-As a result, management is aware of the cyclical nature of ZERO TO THREE's cash flow related to ZERO TO THREE's various funding sources and is therefore able to ensure that there is cash available to meet current liquidity needs.
-To help manage unanticipated liquidity needs, ZERO TO THREE has a committed line of credit of \$1,000,000, which was unused and available to draw upon as of September 30, 2023, as discussed in Note 10.
+As a result, management is aware of the cyclical nature of ZERO TO THREE's cash flow related to it's various funding sources and is therefore able to ensure that there is cash available to meet current liquidity needs.
+To help manage unanticipated liquidity needs, ZERO TO THREE has a committed line of credit of \$1,000,000, which was unused and available to draw upon as of September 30, 2024, as discussed in Note 10.
 If ZERO TO THREE uses the line of credit, it is secured by deposits and investments at Truist Bank.
 Additionally, ZERO TO THREE has board-designated net assets that could be available for current operations with Board approval, if necessary.